Feeling Grateful, Feeling Connected to Source

 Do you sometimes find it hard to be thankful for all that you have in your life?
 Gratitude starts with acknowledging what you have.
 It may start as a mental exercise—thinking about what you’re thankful for and perhaps expressing it.
 But as you start to consciously acknowledge what you have, you might find yourself feeling more grateful.

-Feeling grateful can help shift your perspective and help you see that you have strengths and resources you overlooked.
+Feeling grateful can help shift your perspective and that you have strengths and resources you overlooked.
 Feeling grateful can also help you experience a stronger sense of connection to Source or Spirit.

 We all have strengths that have served us well at times that we can be thankful for.
 Can you name one or two of your own?
 How have those strengths helped you recently?
 Have you been able to do things for yourself and others because of your strengths?

 Perhaps there are people in your life whom you can count on even when others let you down.
 Who are those people?
 What kind of support have they given you?

 Maybe you wish you had more money, a better job, or more savings.
-What financial and practical support have you received from them that you are grateful for?
+What financial and practical support have you received that you are grateful for?

 Feeling thankful can be easier when you acknowledge to yourself what you have—love, security, opportunities, whatever it is that you have right now that makes your life easier.
 A sense of gratitude may also arise more easily when you voice thanks to people or to Spirit.
 You can say a short prayer of gratitude for the beauty of nature, warm clothing on a crisp and cool day, or for a good book that you enjoy reading.
 Try saying short prayers of gratitude more often and see how you feel.